Contracting-out of the State Second Pension

 Important note

 Since 6 April 2012, it has not been possible to contract out of S2P using a money purchase or appropriate personal pension/ stakeholder plan, meaning it was only possible to contract out of S2P using a final salary scheme.
-From 6 April 2016, it has not been possible to contract out of S2P using final salary scheme.
+Since 6 April 2016, it has not been possible to contract out of S2P using final salary scheme.

 The figures shown are those that applied in the year to 6 April 2016 and have not been updated.